MIPS Magnum: Windows NT

 The MIPS Magnum R4000 was supported by Windows NT from version 3.1 (released in 1993) through version 4.0 (released in 1996).
 However, support by Microsoft for all MIPS systems ended after the release of Windows NT version 4.0, and useful software for Windows/MIPS — either from Microsoft or third-party vendors — was very scarce even when MIPS was supported (for example, Microsoft never ported its own Microsoft Office suite to MIPS).

 The MIPS Magnum 3000, unlike the MIPS Magnum R4000, was not able to run Windows NT.

 RISC/os

-All Magnums could run RISC/os, MIPS Computer System, Inc.'s proprietary port of UNIX.
+All Magnums could run RISC/os, MIPS Computer System, Inc.'s proprietary port of BSD UNIX.
 Running RISC/os on the MIPS Magnum R4000 requires use of the big-endian MIPS Monitor firmware.

 BSD

 The MIPS Magnum can run NetBSD, and it also ran OpenBSD at one point, but lack of developer interest and proper resources lead to the termination of the arch's support prior to the December 1, 1998 2.4 release.

 For the earlier, RISC/os-only MIPS Magnum 3000 machines, the correct port is NetBSD/mipsco.
 For the later, Windows NT-capable MIPS Magnum R4000, the correct port is NetBSD/arc.